Limited Liability Limited Partnership (LLLP)

 - The partners will decide the structure of the organization and the distribution of profits and losses.
 A formal, written partnership agreement is advisable.

-- An LLLP remains in in existence until any agreed upon termination date.
+- An LLLP remains in existence until any agreed upon termination date.

-- The LLLP provides each partner with a schedule K-1 that states the partner’s distributive share of the partnership's (LLLP's) items of income, deductions, and credits.
+- LLLPs doing business or deriving income from within and outside of California will use Schedule R to determine their California source income.
+The LLLP provides each partner with a California Schedule K-1 that states the partner’s distributive share of the partnership's (LLLP's) items of income, deductions, credits, property, payroll, and sales.

-- The LLLP may be required to withhold taxes if the partnership distributes California source taxable income to a nonresident partner.
-For more information about partnership withholding, see FTB 1017.
+- The LLLP may be required to withhold taxes if the LLLP distributes California source taxable income to a nonresident partner.
+For more information about withholding, see FTB 1017, Resident and Nonresident Withholding Guidelines.